Workshop Build-Along — Part 11 — Sheeting the Skyraider’s Wings

 Weigh the sheeting down and let the glue dry.
 If there is still access glue at the joint, use a damp sponge to clean it away.
 Once the glue has dried, lightly sand the joint with a sanding bar then cut the piece of sheeting to size.

-Here the sheeting has been taped to Trailing Edge sheeting piece and the front edge is glued and clamped to the main spar. again, there should be no pressure causing the wing to twist out of shape.
+Here the sheeting has been taped to the trailing edge sheeting piece and the front edge is glued and clamped to the main spar.
+Again, there should be no stress or pressure causing the wing to twist out of shape.

 With the center piece of sheeting taped and clamped into place, flip the wing panel over and start gluing it to the ribs and stringers.
 I use Titebond at the main spar, and Zap medium CA for the rest of the rib bottoms applied from above.